Claimed by the Rogue Wolf

 “Can you hear the

+other wolves?”
 I asked, hoping she could understand me.
 When our dad shifted, we could understand him, but I didn’t know if that was something that just happened.
 My sister and I were only half shifters.
 So even though we’d

 been prepared for this moment, in theory, there were so many wildcards.
 There was no telling how wolf I’d be until